VividSA/VivdSA/_pages/privacypolicy.md

 ---

 **Last updated**
-May 1st 2024
+May 2nd 2024

-# Privacy Policy for Vivid App
-This privacy policy explains how Vivid app collects, uses, stores, and discloses your personal information while using it.
-Vivid app is designed to allow users to draw in Augmented Reality (AR) using their device's camera.
-Vivid app’s privacy policy is written to ensure that you are aware of what information Vivid app collects, how Vivid app uses it, and how you can control the process.
+## Introduction

+Welcome to Vivid App!
+We believe in transparency and open communication when it comes to your data.
+This privacy policy is designed to help you understand how we collect, use, and protect your personal information when you use our app.
+The data we collect enhances your experience by allowing you to draw in Augmented Reality (AR) and discover drawings made by others in your vicinity.
+By using Vivid App, you agree to the terms outlined in this policy.

-## Information Collection:
+## Information Collection

-The only information Vivid app collects from you is access to your device's camera.
-Vivid app requires access to the camera to function properly, but it does not collect or store any images or videos taken through the camera.
+The only information Vivid app collects from you are access to your device’s camera and your location.
+Vivid app requires access to the camera to function properly, we also collect/store images taken through the camera when drawings has sent.
 Vivid app does not collect any personal information such as your name, address, or email address.

-## Use of Information:
-The access to your camera is solely used to enable the AR drawing experience in Vivid app.
-Vivid does not share, sell, or rent your personal information to any third party.
+### Camera Usage:
+    - We utilize your device's camera for augmented reality (AR) features within the app.
+This includes capturing frames and overlaying digital content on the real world.
+    - We also take screenshots of AR scenes where drawings have been placed.
+These screenshots are used for sharing and enhancing user experience.

+### Location Services:
+    - Vivid App uses location services to provide the following functionalities:
+        - Maps Integration: We display maps within the app to help users navigate and explore AR content.
+        - Heatmaps: We generate heatmaps based on user location data to visualize popular areas where drawings have been created and discovered.

+## How We Use Your Information - Improving User Experience:

+The data collected from camera usage and location services enhances the overall app experience.
+It allows us to deliver personalized content and features.

-## Storage and Security of Information:
+## Data Security
-Vivid takes the protection and security of your personal information seriously.
-All information collected is securely stored on Vivid app’s servers, and Vivid has implemented appropriate measures to protect your information from unauthorized access, alteration, disclosure, or destruction.

-## Changes to Privacy Policy:
-Vivid may change this privacy policy from time to time to reflect changes in Apple’s laws and regulations or Vivid app’s privacy practices.
-Vivid app encourages you to review the privacy policy periodically for any updates or changes.
+We take data security seriously.
+Your information is stored securely and is accessible only to authorized personnel.

-## Contact Us:
+## Your Choices

+You can control app permissions related to camera and location services through your device settings.

+---

-If you have any questions or concerns about Vivid app’s privacy policy or the information Vivid app collects and uses, please contact us at vividapp.ada@gmail.com.
+If you have any concerns or questions about our privacy practices, please contact us at [Contact Email].

-## Conclusion:
-Vivid app is committed to protecting your privacy and providing you with a secure and enjoyable AR drawing experience.
-Vivid app hopes that this privacy policy has helped you understand our privacy practices and how the information collected through Vivid app is used.
+Changes to This Policy- We may update this privacy policy from time to time.
+Any changes will be posted here, so please review it periodically.
+Thank you for using Vivid App!

+If you have any further questions or need assistance, feel free to reach out.